salomege/Tavel-Guide---Final-Projecrt/README.md

 The Travel Guide is a Swift-based application designed to assist tourists traveling to Georgia by providing them with all the necessary information needed during their journey in Georgia.

+## Light and Dark Mode Support
+The Travel Guide app is designed with consideration for user preferences, offering support for both light and dark modes.

 Features:

 ## Welcome Page,  Registration Page, Log in Page